alandipert/resource-js/README.markdown

 About
 =========================
 This is a simple class, Resource,  that emulates the behavior of the Ruby RestClient lib.
-It allows simple REST operations on named resources by wrapping jQuery's Ajax call.
+Once you have a Resource instance, you can PUT/POST/DELETE/GET to it.

 Example Syntax
 =========================